kirruss/compose/README.md

     | FunctionMiddleware<T, R>
 ```

-In most usecases, you'll find yourself writing middleware that fit `FunctionMiddleware` type, but just in case you want to do something fancy like a custom router, the `IMiddleware` type has been exposed too 🙂
+In most use cases, you'll find yourself writing middleware that fit `FunctionMiddleware` type, but just in case you want to do something fancy like a custom router, the `IMiddleware` type has been exposed too 🙂

-For usage of `MiddlewareComposer`, see [Using `@kirrus/compose`](#using-this-module)
+For usage of `MiddlewareComposer`, see [Using this module](#using-this-module)

 ### Installation